 Up to their armpits in snow and stuffy mid-western morality, coeds Merritt Andrews (Dolores Hart), Melanie Coleman (Yvette Mimieux), Angie (Connie Francis) and Tuggle Carpenter (Paula Prentiss) head to Fort Lauderdale for sun, fun and the possibility of finding the ‘right’ boy.
 The target males are a mixed bunch: eccentric nut ‘TV’ Thompson (Jim Hutton), suave Brown senior and millionaire Ryder Smith (George Hamilton), and nearsighted jazz impresario Basil (Frank Gorshin).
 Unfortunately, the ditzy Melanie throws herself at the first Ivy League Lothario she sees, blinded by unrealistic thoughts of romance and early marriage to a dream husband.

-Hollywood romantic comedies spent the latter half of the ’50s dancing around the subject of sex.
+Hollywood romantic comedies were still dancing around the subject of sex.
 Whereas earlier generations of films (at least post- Hays Code) pretended that the whole world faded to black when couples kissed, movies were finally acknowledging that casual sex was a possibility for ‘nice’ girls.
 Over- thirty actress-comedienne Doris Day was in demand.
 Day could project an illusion of wholesomeness while crossing her eyes over hanky-panky that never actually happened.

 Where the Boys Are is probably a campy curiosity today.
 The beautiful actresses look too mature to be confused coeds.
 Yvette Mimieux (18) was just starting but had already made the classic The Time Machine.
-Cast cold from a college play and talent hunt, Paula Prentiss (21) is the most obviously talented.
+Cast cold from a college play, Paula Prentiss (21) is the most obviously talented.
 She became one of the most underused bright spots of the next two decades, and even elevates Howard Hawks’ fossilized, surreal comedy Man’s Favorite Sport?
-Poor drippy-nosed Dolores Hart (22) must endure criticism from her college professor, an old spinster type who expects girls to observe stiff moral codes and has never heard the term ‘making out.’
+Poor drippy-nosed Dolores Hart (22) must endure criticism from her college professor, a spinster type who expects girls to observe stiff moral codes and has never heard the term ‘making out.’
 Hart made three early Elvis movies, a couple more comedies, and then became a nun.
 As such, she’s a success-story legend in Hollywood.